Eastern Catholic Churches: Second Vatican Council

 There had been confusion on the part of Western clergy about the legitimate presence of Eastern Catholic Churches in countries seen as belonging to the West, despite firm and repeated papal confirmation of these churches' universal character.
 The Second Vatican Council brought the reform impulse to visible fruition.
 Several documents, from both during and after the Second Vatican Council, have led to significant reform and development within Eastern Catholic Churches.
+The view was expressed by several Eastern Catholic participants at the Council that their presence "represented" the absent voice of the Eastern Orthodox Church.